otherjoel/splitflap/README.md

 Purposes (in order of importance and implementation):

- * Convenient generating of valid, best-practice Atom 1.0 feeds suitable for blogging.
+ * Convenient generating of valid, best-practice Atom 1.0 and RSS 2.0 feeds suitable for blogging.
- * Same, but for podcast feeds (which means I guess having to support RSS 2.0 as well, thanks to [Apple’s podcast feed requirements][1])
+ * Same, but for podcast feeds, following [Apple’s podcast feed requirements][1])
  * Parsing RSS feeds
- * Validating RSS feeds.
-This might never happen.
-The W3C already has a reference validator, though a Racket implementation might be an interesting exercise.

 You should only have to supply what is necessary to generate the elements required by the spec.

 Everything you supply is validated, so the result is always either a valid feed or an exception.

-The library will actually be a bit more opinionated than the spec about how your feed is constructed.
+The library will actually be more opinionated than the spec about how your feed is constructed.
 This supports the convenience aspect because you have fewer decisions to make, and makes it easier to guarantee a valid feed.

 ## Useful links